What is Screening?

 Adverse selection occurs when parties in a transaction are able to use their knowledge about a product to maximize their outcomes.
 Unlike moral hazard, adverse selection occurs before the parties have entered into an agreement.
-In such events, the agent has complete information about the product, and this gives them an advantage.

 For example, in a sale transaction, the buyer has less information, and, therefore, offers a lower price for the good, and the seller in return offers lower quality goods that are equal to the price that the buyer is offering.
-Screening can help the buyer obtain more information about the product, and therefore know the right price for the product, and how to distinguish between a high-quality product and low-quality product.
+Screening can help the buyer obtain more information about the product, and therefore know the right price for the product, and how to distinguish between a high-quality product and a low-quality product.

 Screening Techniques Used in the Labor Market

 There are several techniques that employers use to address the problem of asymmetric information among interview candidates.
 The techniques include:

 Aptitude tests are one of the most popular screening techniques that employers use to select high-quality candidates from a pool of job seekers.
 Aptitude tests are usually in the form of specialized tests that are used to test a candidate’s productivity and their knowledge of specific subjects.

 Employers also use the candidate’s school affiliation to shortlist candidates.
 They assume that the top-tier colleges and universities produce high-quality candidates who are likely to outperform candidates from the other colleges.